 We recognize share-based compensation expense based on the estimated grant date fair value method using the Black-Scholes option pricing model.
 For these awards, we have recognized compensation expense using a straight-line amortization method (prorated).
 Share-based compensation expense is based on awards that are ultimately expected to vest.
-Share-based compensation for the years ended December 31, 2013 and 2012 was reduced for estimated forfeitures.
+Share-based compensation for the years ended December 31, 2014 and 2013 was reduced for estimated forfeitures.
 When estimating forfeitures, we consider voluntary termination behaviors, as well as trends of actual option forfeitures.
-For the years ended December 31, 2013 and 2012, share-based compensation totaled \$53 thousand and \$46 thousand, respectively.
+For the years ended December 31, 2014 and 2013, share-based compensation totaled \$1 thousand and \$53 thousand, respectively.

-As of December 31, 2013, there was \$6 thousand of total unrecognized compensation costs related to nonvested stock-based compensation arrangements granted under all of our plans.
-The cost is expected to be recognized over a weighted average period of approximately one year.
+As of December 31, 2014, there was no unrecognized compensation costs related to nonvested stock-based compensation arrangements granted under all of our plans.